fsharp/fsharp.org/about/learning.md

 ### [The F# Koans](https://github.com/ChrisMarinos/FSharpKoans#functional-koans---f)

-Just fill in the gaps!
-Learn F# through code snippets where you have to fill in gaps as you go.
-Also available as a [snippet](http://fssnip.net/bG).
+Learn F# by just filling in the gaps!
+The F# Koans are a fun set of code snippets where you have to fill in gaps to get tests to pass, and you learn the language along the way.
+Also available as a [snippet](http://fssnip.net/bG) which can be loaded into interactive environments or your editor of choice.

 ### [Try F#](http://www.tryfsharp.org)